Contrast-Security-OSS/docs/content/installation/setup/Setup-overview.md

 ## Setup

-Take advantage of Contrast logs and tools when [running Contrast](installation-setup.html#run) on Windows or Linux.
+Update Java options, and take advantage of Contrast logs and tools when you [run Contrast](installation-setup.html#run) on Windows or Linux.

 To access configuration options, log in to the Administrative interface (/Contrast/superadmin/login.html).
 The bulk of the application's configuration is handled here.
 You can configure and update [authentication settings](installation-setupauth.html) from a variety of authentication providers, including Microsoft Active Directory, LDAP and Single Sign-On.
 Contrast can also be configured to automatically create a [MySQL backup](installation-setup.html#setup-mysql) of the database on a regular, scheduled basis.